Master of Arts (MA) in Performance Studies

 We keep our graduate classes small to give each student the support they need to pursue their research projects, participate in class discussions, and interact with the Bryan-College Station community.
 Our students come from all parts of the world (the US, Mexico, Nicaragua, Ukraine, Ghana, and South Korea, to name a few) and have diverse academic backgrounds (from theater and music to architecture and marketing).
 This plurality of ideas and viewpoints around performance energizes the program and provides each student with a well-rounded liberal arts experience.

 Students can choose between three tracks: Thesis, Performance & Portfolio, and Comprehensive Examination.
 The thesis track requires the submission of a 40-60-page monograph and is recommended for students who want to focus on their writing skills.
 The Performance & Portfolio track entails putting together a performance (from an online platform to a theater play).
 The Comprehensive Examination track allows the student to examine the field of performance studies more broadly.
 In all three tracks, students develop their research projects with the guidance of an advisor.
-To learn more about each track, go to forms and documents.

 What you can do with our MA degree